AlonAlboher/SQL_Database_Design/README.md

 Int college Data Analysts class of 2024 SQL Project (Alon Alboher)
 ----------------------------------------------------------

+In 2024 we created our first database using SQL, A full presentation of the project is in the **(SQL Project Presentation v3 - Alon Alboher, Vered Beeri, Maayan Birnboim, Raanan Pomeranc.pdf)** file.
-In 2024 we created our first database using SQL, we started with the basics by designing two ERDs (using different approaches) to determine before hand what we will be creating, for example: what tables we might need? what will be their connections? etc. we used various syntax and commends such as join commands cte and more.
+We started with the basics by designing two ERDs (using different approaches) to determine before hand what we will be creating, for example: what tables we might need? what will be their connections? etc. we used various syntax and commends such as join commands cte and more.

 ![alt text](https://static.wixstatic.com/media/8e190f_fae46e7a848e44a99ded2ab4b83773cb~mv2.png/v1/fill/w_1480,h_832,al_c,q_90,usm_0.66_1.00_0.01,enc_auto/8e190f_fae46e7a848e44a99ded2ab4b83773cb~mv2.png)
 ![alt text](https://static.wixstatic.com/media/8e190f_104633394eff488aa6671ca72fa4debc~mv2.png/v1/fill/w_1480,h_830,al_c,q_90,usm_0.66_1.00_0.01,enc_auto/8e190f_104633394eff488aa6671ca72fa4debc~mv2.png)